Yes, I’ve decided to do the daily haiku thing again. If anything, it makes a good blogfodder.

 I hope you like it.
 You know what?
 I think I’ll start writing you a haiku every day, just like the good, old days.
 What do you say?
 Yes?
 No?
 Maybe?
 Please let me know.

 I’d write you more but, as you know, it’s Monday, and my spirit is still kind of low due to the not-so-happy news from my family last week so I have to stop now.
 Thanks for being such a good friend to me and I hope we’ll be together for many, many more years.

 So, how’s your You-Know-What Day been?
 Mine’s been… short.
-I couldn’t sleep last night due to the too-much caffeine I got from the overly thick tea I had yesterday.
+I couldn’t sleep last night due to the too-much caffeine I got from the overly strong tea I had yesterday.
 Didn’t go to bed until 2:30 in the morning and didn’t wake up until 10.
 Troy had to leave home to a job site as early as 5:40 in the morning (he went to bed early last night) so I posted this Darth Vader thingy (third from the top) on the closet door before I went to bed for Troy to see before he left so he’d think I’m a romantic (I’m not really).

 When Troy saw it in the morning, he freaked out because he thought someone had broken into the apartment and stuck the Darth Vader thingy there just to show us that they could get into our place.
 Silly Troy. :) Good thing I wrote something on it so he knew it was my doing and he wasn’t freaking out for very long.
 Hehe.